shenweichen/DeepCTR/docs/source/distributed_estimator_on_k8s.md

 ## Models

 In this tutorial, we use a [DeepFM estimator](https://github.com/shenweichen/DeepCTR/blob/master/deepctr/estimator/models/deepfm.py) model in DeepCTR.
-The complete program to train the model with dataset definition is in [ElasticDL model zoo]().
+The complete program to train the model with the dataset definition is in [ElasticDL model zoo](https://github.com/sql-machine-learning/elasticdl/tree/develop/model_zoo/deepctr).

-## Datasets
+## Dataset

-In this tutorial, We use the criteo dataset in DeepCTR examples.
+In this tutorial, We use the [criteo dataset](https://github.com/shenweichen/DeepCTR/blob/master/examples/criteo_sample.txt) in DeepCTR examples.

 ```bash
 mkdir ./data